KamilaAzul/Montessori-Inspired/README.md

 ## Imagery

-All the images are related to Montessori Philosophy and the website design.
+All the images are related to Montessori Philosophy and the website design, they are uploadet from cloudinary.com.
 All other images will be uploaded by the authors to the database.

 ## Database-diagram